All Episodes

 Not just Moran.

-Baghdad Jim McDermott goes over to Baghdad to say we love Saddam Hussein.
+Baghdad Jim McDermott goes over to Baghdad to say, we love Saddam Hussein.

 We don't think we should be an invasion here.

-You guys have drummed up so much anti-American sentiment around the world by criticizing George W. Bush, and I think you, Congressman Moran, and you, Congressman McDermott, you too and all of your colleagues are primarily responsible for the recruitment of terrorists all over the world, not Guantanamo.
+You guys have drummed up so much anti-American sentiment around the world by criticizing George W. Bush that I think you, Congressman Moran, and you, Congressman McDermott, you two and all of your colleagues are primarily responsible for the recruitment of terrorists all over the world, not Guantanamo and not the war in Iraq and not the war in Afghanistan,

-You've been running down your own country and running down your own president.
+but people like you who've been running down your own country and running down your own president, encouraging our enemies to take action against us.

 Doesn't talking up income redistribution encourage robbery, Mr. Moran?

-I mean, you want to take from people something they've earned that's not yours to give to somebody you want to take from people who work, give it to people who don't work.
+I mean, you want to take from people something they've earned that's not yours to give to somebody.

 Does that not encourage robbery?